CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-2.md

    ![](../media/h32.png)

-1. After Docker Engine starts, the Docker UI should resemble the following screenshot.
+1. After the Docker Engine starts, the Docker UI should resemble the following screenshot.
 Docker will display any running containers.

    ![](../media/h33.png)

-    >**Note**: Minimize Docker Desktop but don’t close the app.
+    >**Note**: Minimize the Docker Desktop but don’t close the app.

 1. Navigate back to the Visual Studio Terminal.
 If closed, from the top left menu, select the **(...)
 (1)** ellipses > **Terminal (2)**, then choose **New Terminal (3)**.